 using the language C for programming.

-spin-off programs and information can be found at the lower part of this
+spin-off programs can be found on Github.

-Below you can also find an entry to the life and works of my grandfather
+There is a section about the life and works of my grandfather

 Hein de Bruin

 Klaverjassen is a Dutch card game.
-The program below is an adaption of the
+The program below is an adaption of

-original game and has to be played with two persons.
+the original game and has to be played with two persons.
 In this case you

 against the computer.
 All programs are free of charge or what so ever.

-This page was revised by Ed Nieuwenhuys: 4 January 2020
+This page was revised by Ed Nieuwenhuys: Feb 2023